 Whatever has happened in your round, this hole can bring you home with a smile.
 The shortest par 5 – you hit from an elevated tee between trees lining both sides of the fairway, to a landing area that will uplift you even further.

-The strong types can go for the green in two with hope and excitement, but for you mid-handicappers this could be a birdie hole for you too.
+The strong types can go for the green in two with hope and excitement, (bunkers both sides of the green) but for you mid-handicappers this could be a birdie hole for you too.
 Lay up to your favourite wedge distance then go for the pin like a pro!!

 Hope you have enjoyed the round.